 As you can see there are a lot of things you have to consider and there is no simple answer on how to plan a trip to Thailand.
 But now you at least now where to start.
 What is your budget, where do you want to go, when do you want to go and how long do you want to go.
 Have you been to Thailand already?
 How did you plan your holiday?

 Great way to safe money on transportation is to find the cheapest tickets online.
-Simply search for the best routes, times schedules and prices for busses, train, flights and boats through the search engine below.
+Simply search for the best routes, times schedules and prices for busses, train, flights and boats through the search engine below of 12 Go Asia.

-Oh yeah don't worry about safety issues!
+Oh yeah don't worry about safety issues too much!
 Thailand is a very safe country to travel to!
 I wrote an article about the safety issues in Thailand and also about the Koh Tao Murders as they took place on my birthday while I was on the island.
 Very tragic, but read my article first before you judge!

 Booking you hotels in Thailand?
 I recommend you to use Agoda, the biggest hotel booking platform in Asia.
 They compare prices for Booking.com, etc. and give you the best deal available.
 Find the most and best deals on Agoda, click on the link below!